francoiskroll/ZOLTAR/README.md

 ## Tutorial

+> Just want to try the app?
+You can jump to step 2• by downloading the sample data available in the [in the app](https://francoiskroll.shinyapps.io/zoltar/).

+### 0• Do your experiment

+Currently, ZOLTAR expects at least:
+* day0 (incomplete)
+* night0
+* day1
+* night1
+* day2
+* night2
+* day3 (incomplete)

+Each day being 14 hr and each night being 10 hr.
+ZOLTAR will analyse day1, day2, and night1, night2.
+Night0 is excluded as habituation period.
+The experiment can be longer but additional days/nights are not analysed.

+Rihel et al., 2010 started treatment with small molecules in the morning of 4 dpf, then behaviour tracking at 11 PM evening of 4 dpf.
+We prefer to start the experiment at 5 dpf as it gives a bit more time to any 'late' larvae to inflate its swim bladder.
+In our case, the experiment thus stops in the morning of 8 dpf.
+No feeding is required if not extending the experiment past that point.

 ### 1• Prepare your data in 'middur' format

-> In a hurry?
-As a test, you can skip to step 2• by downloading the sample data available in the [in the app](https://francoiskroll.shinyapps.io/zoltar/).
+> Just want to try the app?
+You can skip to step 2• by downloading the sample data available in the [in the app](https://francoiskroll.shinyapps.io/zoltar/).

 Preparing your data in the correct format requires the [FramebyFrame R package](https://github.com/francoiskroll/FramebyFrame).